 Are Khadi Boli and Haryanvi the Same Languages?

 In other words, Khadi Boli is not Haryanvi.
+And Haryanvi is not Khadi Boli.

 Khadi Boli is Spoken Across These Areas

-• Saharanpur
+- Saharanpur

-• Baghpat
+- Baghpat

-• Ghaziabad
+- Ghaziabad

-• Gautam Buddh Nagar (Noida)
+- Gautam Buddh Nagar (Noida)

-• Hapur
+- Hapur

-• Bulandshahar and surrounding areas.
+- Some parts of Bulandshahar and surrounding areas.

 Khadi Boli is the mother of standard Hindi, and Urdu.

-Why I Started This Online Shabdkosh?
+Why I Started This Online Khadi Boli Shabdkosh?

 In 2010, I conducted personality development classes at Subharti University, Meerut.
-I noticed many students were uncomfortable, almost ashamed, with their own language—Khadi Boli.
+And I noticed many students were uncomfortable, almost ashamed, with their own language—Khadi Boli.

 Reason?